 Bonsai losing leaves

 My bonsai loses leaves - What can I do ?
-A question to read frequently in every Bonsai Forum.
-Almost every bonsai lover has experienced leaf dropping at Bonsai.
-With a little background knowledge he loses his terror or can be avoided completely.
+A question to read frequently in every bonsai messages board.
+Almost every bonsai enthusiast has experienced leaf dropping at bonsai.
+With a little background knowledge leaf shedding loses its horror or can be avoided completely.
 In the following we have collected some points that can help you to understand and waht is to do.

-- Complete leaf shedding in autumn: normal for most deciduous trees in temperate climates.
+Is normal for most deciduous trees in temperate climates.
 Almost all outdoor bonsai lose their leaves in autumn.
 But also coniferous bonsai can naturally lose all leaves or needles in autumn.
 Typical examples: Primeval sequoia Bonsai (Metasequoia), larch (Larix), golden larch (Pseudolaris).

-- Partial leaf shedding in autumn: is quite normal for many needle bonsai (for example pine - pinus).
+Is quite normal for many needle bonsai (for example pine - pinus).
 Needles of the past years are dropped.
 Whether this "partial dropping" is normal depends on the tree species.
 Many species of conifers discard needles after 2-3 years (for example Weymouth pine - Pinus strobus, Scots pine - Pinus sylvestris, Spruce - Picea), but some only much later.
 For example Black pines bonsai (Pinus nigra) lose their needles after 3-8 years).

 Bonsai, like all plants, need light - a lot of light.
 They gain energy from light through photosynthesis.
 At the same time they consume energy through their metabolism.
 The metabolism is particularly high at high temperatures.

-A change of location changes the supply of light, especially in Indoor bonsai.
+A change of location changes the supply of light, especially in indoor bonsai.
 They come from bright greenhouses into a normal, clearly darker apartment.
 In autumn-winter the temperature in the flat is often even higher than in the greenhouse.

-This poses a problem for the Indoor bonsai: High energy consumption due to metabolism combined with low energy production due to insufficient light.
+This poses a problem for the indoor bonsai: High energy consumption due to metabolism combined with low energy production due to insufficient light.

 How does bonsai solve this problem ?
 Quite simple: By dropping the leaves inside the crown.
 They consume more energy than they can produce.